 COVID-19 Data Dashboard

 BISD is committed to sharing information that tracks the prevalence of COVID-19 in the BISD community.
+This data is to serve as a visual to demonstrate the prevalence of COVID-19 in the BISD community.
 We use the most up-to-date data we have available, but numbers may change as additional data is received.
-The chart only tracks those who are in isolation or quarantined because they have been identified as COVID-positive or a close contact to a COVID-positive case.
-Numbers in this dashboard do not include people asked to stay home because they have a COVID-19 symptom.
+This chart only tracks those who are in isolation or quarantined because they have been identified as COVID-positive or as a close contact to a COVID-positive case.
+This includes school-based exposures as well as exposures outside the BISD community that involve BISD staff and students (such as extended family exposures or exposure from childcare centers, sports teams, etc.).
+Numbers do not include people asked to stay home because they have a COVID-19 symptom.

 Isolation is keeping a suspected or confirmed COVID-19 positive case away from others to prevent the disease from spreading.
 Isolation is advised for at least 10 days—plus at least 24 hours after a fever resolves without medication—to ensure the infectious period is over and it is safe to be around others.